Affordable Generative Agents: Method

 \paragraph{Plan Decomposition} The stage occurs when the agent encounters situations it has never seen before.
-Due to their inherent zero-shot capabilities \cite{kojima2022large}, LLM agents can respond to unseen tasks in a believable way.
-Given the description of the environment and agent's information, a rough plan or task is generated by LLM.
-The Plan Decomposition breaks the plan down into sub-plans and then converts sub-plans into specific actions, just like other LLM multi-agent framework \cite{chen2023agentverse, li2023camel, hong2023metagpt}.
+Due to their inherent zero-shot capabilities \citep{kojima2022large}, LLM agents can respond to unseen tasks in a believable way.
+Given the description of the environment and agent's information, a rough plan or task is generated by an LLM.
+The Plan Decomposition breaks the plan down into sub-plans and then converts sub-plans into specific actions, just like other LLM multi-agent frameworks \citep{chen2023agentverse, li2023camel, hong2023metagpt}.
 An additional step involves generating an executable condition based on the action sequence.
 The determination of execution condition is highly correlated with the environment.
-For instance, in the case of a domestic robot \cite{brohan2023can}, the condition of a task include the existence of the related interactive items and the consistency of their states.
-If the plan can be successfully executed, then the whole graph from plan to actions and corresponding condition will be updated to Lifestyle Policy.

-\paragraph{Policy Reuse} The stage occurs when the agent encounters previously seen situations.
-Given a plan, we first search the Lifestyle Policy for any existing plans that match or closely resemble the new one, based on cosine similarity of their embedding features.
-When the similarity between two plans exceeds a certain threshold, we consider them to have same meaning, albeit with minor differences in their descriptions.
-Subsequently, we assess whether the current environment meets the execution condition associated with the retrieved plan.
+For instance, in the case of a domestic robot \citep{brohan2023can}, the condition of a task include the existence of the related interactive items and the consistency of their states.
+If the plan can be successfully executed, then the whole graph from plan to actions and corresponding condition will be updated to Lifestyle Policy. \paragraph{Policy Reuse} The stage occurs when the agent encounters previously seen situations.
+Given a plan, we use embedding models to extract features from plan descriptions and compare them with stored plan features in the Lifestyle Policy using cosine similarity.
+When the cosine similarity exceeds a set threshold, we consider it a match for the same plan.
+Setting the threshold too low may result in mismatched plans, causing agents to perform inappropriate actions, while setting it too high may lead to redundant plans being recorded in the policy.
+In our implementation, we set the threshold at 0.97.
+More details and examples of different similarity levels are provided in the Appendix \ref{appendix:similarity}.
+Subsequently, we assess whether the current environment meets the execution condition associated with the retrieved plan by comparing if the interactive items in the current environment exist and have consistent states as specified in the condition.
 If the condition is met, we proceed with the actions specified in that plan.
 It is important to note that a single plan may have multiple conditions tailored for different scenarios.
 We iterate through all the conditions until we find one that the current environment satisfies.